Large deviations principle for sub-Riemannian random walks: Introduction

 and let $\Lambda^*$ be the Legendre transform of $\Lambda$ defined by \eqref{e.FL}.
 Let $\mu_n$ be the distribution of $D_{\frac{1}{n}} S_{n}$.
 Our main result is the following Cram\'{e}r-type large deviations principle for $\{\mu_n\}_{n=1}^\infty$.

 \begin{theorem} Suppose $\{X_{k}\}_{k=1}^\infty$ are i.i.d. with mean $0$ random variables in $\h$ such that $ \Lambda_X(\lambda) $ exists for all $\lambda\in\h$.
-Further assume that one of the following assumptions is satisfied. \begin{enumerate}[(i)] \item $G$ is of step $2$ and the distribution of each $X_{k}$ is sub-Gaussian on $\h$; \item $G$ is of step $\geqslant 3$ and the distribution of each $X_{k}$ is bounded on $\h$. \end{enumerate} Then for
+Further assume that one of the following assumptions is satisfied. \begin{enumerate}[(i)] \item $G$ is of step $2$ and the distribution of each $X_{k}$ is sub-Gaussian on $\h$; \item $G$ is of step $\geqslant 3$ and the distribution of each $X_{k}$ is either a standard Gaussian on $\mathcal{H}$ or has bounded support. \end{enumerate} Then for

 the measures $\{\mu_n\}_{n=1}^\infty$ satisfy a large deviation principle with rate function

 where $c_{\gamma}$ is the Maurer-Cartan form for the horizontal path $\gamma$. \end{theorem}